armbrustlab/NPac_euk_gene_catalog/projects/G1PA/README.md

 - Sequences with Pfam ID: 9M
 - Unique Pfam IDs: 9,017

-## Usage Notes

-For detailed instructions on how to use this data, please refer to the main [NPEGC Usage Notes](../../usage_notes.md).

 ## Citation

 If you use this data in your research, please cite: